Which DELWP agencies are subject to the FMA?

-DELWP’s model financial policies and procedure are designed to assist board members, executive officers and staff of public bodies to establish and maintain effective financial policies and procedures in line with the Standing Directions.
-They are a guide only; public bodies are responsible for ensuring they have the appropriate policies, procedures and systems in place to ensure compliance with all applicable Standing Directions.
+The Model financial policies and procedures (MFPP) has been designed to assist board members, executive officers and staff of public bodies to establish and maintain effective financial policies and procedures in line with the Directions.
+The MFPP is not mandated, it is a guide only; public bodies are responsible for ensuring they have the appropriate policies, procedures and systems in place to ensure compliance with all applicable Standing Directions.

-Your agency will need to adapt the checklists and forms it contains to suit the nature, structure and functions of your agency.
+Your agency may choose to adapt the MFPP to suit the nature, structure and functions of your operations.